sighupio/fury-kubernetes-logging/fluentd/README.md

 # Fluentd Katalog

-Fluentd is an open source data collector for unified logging.
-It can store collected data in various destinations.
-In Fury Kubernetes Logging katalog fluentd is deployed to write records into Elasticsearch.
+Fluentd is an open source data collector for unified logging that can store collected data in various destinations.
+Fluentd deployment in Fury Kubernetes Logging is configured to write records into Elasticsearch.

 ## Requirements